Ready to branch out from plain ketchup with your French fries? This creamy, lightly spicy French fry sauce recipe is the best!

 Plus, I needed to have ketchup.
 LOTS of ketchup to dip the fries in.

-I’m grown up now and I truly love potatoes, all kinds.
+I’m grown up now and I truly love potatoes, all kinds (air fryer potatoes, air fryer baked potatoes, instant pot mashed potatoes, the list goes on!).
 My favorite though?
 I’d probably still choose thin crispy fries with lots and lots of ketchup.
+And now that I have an air fryer, it’s so easy to make those fries!

 A super easy sauce recipe that’s perfect for dipping fries into but also a winner on a hamburger (think Big Macs) or roast beef sandwich, you’ll want to keep a bowl of this fry sauce in your refrigerator.

-Hint: Try it on super crispy homemade air fryer French fries (pictured).
-It’s delicious with sweet potato fries.
+Try it on super crispy homemade air fryer French fries (pictured).
+It’s delicious with air fryer sweet potato fries, tostones, or onion rings.
+Try it with breaded zucchini fries or crispy zucchini chips.
 It’s also perfect for air fryer chicken nuggets or air fryer mozzarella sticks.
-Call me crazy, but this sauce would be great drizzled over broiled salmon or grilled chicken, too.
+Call me crazy but this sauce is great drizzled over broiled or air fried salmon or grilled chicken, too!
+And don’t forget about burgers and grilled cheese sandwiches.

 This French fry sauce recipe is ridiculously easy to make.
 It takes less than 5 minutes to stir up.
 Enlist the help of your kids to initiate them into the joys of cooking.
 I’m serious, a kid without much experience in the kitchen would love to make this sauce, and eat it!